THERE WERE PLENTY OF REASONS WHY BOB GAILLARD DIDN’T WANT TO TALK

 Those were good years for the Pioneers, in fact, who were headed for a string of winning seasons.
 L&C dusted off its NAIA roots for the NCAA a few years after his pre-season trips to Redlands.

-Back to USF 1977.
-Wasn’t it curious that Gaillard’s Dons carried a 29-1 record into the 32-team NCAA Tournament?
+Back to USF, 1977.
+Wasn’t it curious that Gaillard’s Dons carried a 29-1 record into a 32-team NCAA Tournament?
 Their first-round opponent was none other than Nevada-Las Vegas, coached by Jerry Tarkanian.

 Tarkanian also had Redlands connections.
 It was right around that time, 1977, that Tark himself had started getting negative NCAA attention.
 A USF-UNLV duel might’ve been the talk of the NCAA offices.